 How Wednesday Came to the Sanctuary

 Wednesday was a private pet before coming to Carolina Tiger Rescue but was surrendered to Carolina Tiger after continually biting her owner.
-Wednesday was declawed by her owners and as a result she now has arthritis in her nubby fingers.
+Wednesday was declawed by her owners and now has arthritis in her nubby fingers as a result.

 Wednesday can be very deceptive in her nature.
-She usually puts on a cute face for visitors but don’t let that adorable face deceive you; Kinkajous are very aggressive creatures that are also knowns as “The Devil’s Honey Bear”.
-Wednesday has been known to try to attack keepers and volunteers who get to close to her enclosure and aren’t paying attention.
+She usually puts on a cute face for visitors but do not let that adorable face deceive you; kinkajous are very aggressive creatures that are also known as “The Devil’s Honey Bear”.
+Wednesday has been known to try to attack keepers and volunteers who get close to her enclosure and are not paying attention.

 Wednesday was born in 1988 in an unknown location and became a private pet at a young age.
-Despite her age she continues to be aggressive towards people and things she does not like.
-Her first warning comes as a hiss and growl, then she will lash out with her hands.
-Typically at the end of Kinkajou finger are long sharp claws, but Wednesday was unfortunately declawed by her previous owner.
-This has caused arthritis in her hands, which has become very painful to her.
+Despite her age, she continues to be aggressive toward people and things she does not like.
+Her first warning comes as a hiss and growl then she will lash out with her hands.
+Typically at the end of kinkajou fingers are long sharp claws, but Wednesday was unfortunately declawed by her previous owner.
+This has caused arthritis in her hands which has become very painful for her.

-North Carolina is one of 5 states were it is still legal to own a non native species.
-In other words it is legal in the state of North Carolina to own a lion, tiger, and exotic wild animals.
+North Carolina is one of four states were it is still legal to own a non-native species.
+In other words, it is legal in the state of North Carolina to own a lion, tiger, and other exotic wild animals.
 Wednesday is a direct result of this lack of legislation.
-Due to how easily animals such as Wednesday can be acquired people are obtaining them as pets and then realizing, sometimes at the expense of a human life, or the animals life, this isn't a good idea.
+Due to the ease with which animals such as Wednesday can be acquired, people are obtaining them as pets and then realizing, sometimes at the expense of a human life or the animal's life, that this is not a good idea.
 Animals such as Wednesday deserve to be respected as the wild animals they are.